zoffixznet/perl6.party/post/On-Troll-Hugging-Hole-Digging-and-Improving-Open-Source-Communities.md

 While observing a recent split in a large open source community, I did some self-reflection and thought about the state of the Rakudo community that I am a part of.
 It involved learning of its huggable past; thinking of its undulating present; as well as looking for its brighter future.

 This article is the outcome.
-These are notes to myself on how to be a better human, but I hope they'll have wider appeal and can improve communities I am a part of.
+It contains notes to myself on how to be a better human, but I hope they'll have wider appeal and can improve communities I am a part of.

 # Part I: Digging a Hole